bjartemisund/policy/api.md

 By using the Service, the Customer must enter into the Business plan for Whereby.

-Details around use and billing of the Meetings API will be outlined in the Order Form the Customer commits to.
+Details around use and billing of Whereby Embedded will be outlined in the Order Form the Customer commits to.
 The Supplier will notify all paying users of material changes to the content, price and terms of the plan.